Oliveriver/5d-diplomacy-with-multiverse-time-travel/README.md

 ## Gameplay

-For a basic demonstration of the game and how to play, see [VIDEO LINK TBA].
+For a basic demonstration of the game and how to play, see [the accompanying video](https://www.youtube.com/watch?v=P_5QCJO4ELI).

 ### Setup